open-feature/ruby-sdk/README.md

 ### Providers

 Providers are the abstraction layer between OpenFeature and different flag management systems.
-Custom ones can easily be implemented.

-The `NoOpProvider` is an example of a minimally functioning provider.
+The `NoOpProvider` is an example of a minimalist provider.
 For complete documentation on the Provider interface, visit: https://openfeature.dev/specification/sections/providers.

 In addition to the `fetch_*` methods, providers can optionally implement lifecycle methods that are invoked when the underlying provider is switched out.
 For example: